annson24/GM9Megascript/README.md

 6. Now that boot9strap is installed, it'll set up Luma3DS to your CTRNAND.

-7. now within the annson24 folder, there is another folder named 'sdcompiled' inside this are all the necessary files we need to have on our sd card after we install boot9strap.
+7. Now  there is a folder named 'sdcompiled,' inside this are all the necessary files we need to have on our sd card after we install boot9strap.
 Think of this as the finalization proccess on plailect's guide.
-But since this is a 'PCless' installation, this is done purely on the 3ds.
+But since this is a 'PC-Less' installation, this is done purely on the 3ds.

 8. the script will copy all the files from 'sdcompiled' folder to the RAM of the 3DS, then it'll prompt the user to swap the sd card to whichever sd card the user wants to use.
 Once sd cards are swapped, the script will then move the files from the RAM to the newly inserted sdcard.

 Credits:
-d0k3
+* d0k3 - basically the god of godmode9
-8bitwonder
+* 8bitwonder - got most of the script from his megathread
-emillois
+* emillois - helping me test and provide info for Old 3/2ds model
-TurdPooCharger
+* TurdPooCharger - he's the one who figured out how to inject apps to system apps.
+Inject FBI to H&S is all him.
-Plailect
+* Plailect
-AnalogMan
+* AnalogMan
-windows_server_2003
+* windows_server_2003
-SvenDaHacker64
+* SvenDaHacker64
-MyLegGuy
+* MyLegGuy
-Some1CP
+* Some1CP
-figgyc
+* figgyc
-ihaveamac
+* ihaveamac